Question Time British National Party controversy: Other reactions and analyses

 In an interview in the News of the World, the former Archbishop of Canterbury, George Carey, spoke out against Griffin's claims that he was representing "Christian Britain" and called on Christians to "stand shoulder to shoulder" in rejecting the British National Party.
 The Prime Minister, Gordon Brown, did not watch the programme: his office explained that he "very rarely watches Question Time" through lack of time.

-The programme received attention around the world, including from North America, Asia, the Middle East, Australia, Turkey, Russia, and South America.
+The programme received attention around the world, including from North America, Asia, the Middle East, Australia, Turkey, and South America.

 The media later reported that the cost of policing the appearance had been £143,000.

 BBC view

 The BBC was subjected to criticism from some of its own staff, as Radio 4 broadcaster Sue MacGregor said that the show "gave the impression of attack dogs against Nick Griffin", and another presenter called it a "bear pit".
 In defence of criticism of the format and focus of the programme, the Deputy Director General Mark Byford stated that "the agenda of the programme was set by the audience's own questions".
 Byford also said of the comments that "clearly Mr Griffin and the BNP were the subject of intense questioning, but all the panellists were given the opportunity to respond and to have their voices heard".
 Sir Christopher Bland, the former chairman of the BBC's board of governors, said, however, that had the BBC not changed the format, the corporation would probably have been accused of leniency.

 On 23 October, the BBC said it was "too early" to confirm how much more airtime would be given to the BNP in the future; The Times reported on 24 October that the BBC had "no plans" to have Griffin on Question Time before the next general election.

 On 28 October, Mark Thompson stated before the House of Lords communications committee that future BNP appearances on Question Time would "probably be no more than once a year and could be less", based on the party continuing the same levels of support.
 Thompson denied suggestions that the invitation was made to boost viewing figures.

 No BNP representative has appeared on the show since the 22 October 2009 broadcast.